Calebrlx/AGI.IO/README.txt

 The project is primarily implemented in C++ with potential Python components for deep learning.
 The codebase is organized into separate `.cpp` and `.h` files for each component, creating a clean separation of concerns.

+- Logic

+1. Initialization**: `main.cpp` initializes all components.
+2. User Interaction**: `io.cpp` receives user input and passes it to `cacheManager.cpp`.
+3. Processing**: `cacheManager.cpp` sends input to `nlp.cpp` for processing.
+If required, complex logic is delegated to Python scripts.
+4. Storage**: Processed data may be stored in `dataStore.cpp` through `cacheManager.cpp`.
+5. Response**: Final processed output is sent back to the user through `io.cpp`.

 - Directory Structure

 project_root/